czgaotian/learning-languages/behaviorQuestion/BQgrid.md

 Action

 - So, I initiated a discussion in our team to better understand each other's perspective.
 And discussed the implementation details
-- We evaluated the pros and cons of both approaches, and in the end, we found
+- We evaluated the pros and cons of both approaches, and explain the reason we chose this solution
-- The key to resolving the disagreement was open communication and focusing on the project's goals rather than individual preference.

 Result

+- I accepted my colleague's solution.
+Because for the backend, this is indeed an unnecessary operation.
+- I implemented the calculation logic on the frontend and optimized performance using other methods.

 ## Optimized light-weight chart